SotaYoshida/NuclearToolkit.jl/docs/src/index.md

 One of the main motivations for the author to develop NuclearToolkit.jl is, of course, for their own research purposes, and another one is for educational purpose.
 A single nuclear structure calculation code often contains tens of thousands to nearly 100,000 lines.
-In the author's personal opinion, it would be too difficult for students (especially in undergraduate or two-year master course) to understand the technical details of the latest nuclear many-body methods while reading the enormous length of existing codes in the community.
+In the author's personal opinion, it would be too difficult for students (especially in undergraduate or two-year master course) to understand the technical details of the latest nuclear many-body methods while reading the existing code with enormous length.

 The author thought the Julia language can be a game changer to this situation with its high readbility, portabillity, and performance.
-Since all the source code in NuclearToolkit.jl is a pure Julia implementation, there is no more need to prepare different Makefiles for different environments, worry about library dependencies, homemade Python script to run the Fortran/C++ codes.
+Since all the source code in NuclearToolkit.jl is a pure Julia implementation, there is no more need to prepare different Makefiles for different environments, worry about library dependencies, homemade Python scripts to run the Fortran/C++ codes.
 The code can be easily executed on either a laptop or a supercomputer.
 While NuclearToolkit covers a wide range of methods, the overall code length is still in a few tens of thousands, including "docstring" to generate the document.

-- [ChiEFTint](ChiEFTint): NN interaction from Chiral EFT ~ 6,000 lines.
+- [ChiEFTint](ChiEFTint): NN interaction from Chiral EFT ~ 6,500 lines.
   - EM (Entem & Machleidt) N3L0
-  - EMN (Entem, Machleidt, Nosyc) N4LO
+  - EMN (Entem, Machleidt, Nosyk) N4LO
   - Density-Dependent NN from 3NF (The author prefers to call it "2n3n" to distinguish with genuine 3NF)
   - valence chiral EFT potential upto LO
 - [Hartreefock](HartreeFock): Hartree-Fock (HF) and HF Many-Body Perturbation Theory (HFMBPT)  ~ 3,000 lines.